 As witnesses to the atrocities of the Syrian crisis, it is crucial to raise this simple question: Does anybody have a plan?
 A real plan, beyond self-interest and maintaining alliances?
 A real plan that actually ends this international war subjecting Syrian civilians to torment and abuse?

 The bigotry that fosters a false sense of self-empowerment is actually rooted in ignorance.
-And if knowledge is power, then shouldn't the ignorant be deemed impotent?
-The actions of those among us and those in the positions above us speak volumes about the corruptibility of human nature as the elected President of this country is empowered enough to impose upon us bigotry in the form of a Muslim ban.
+And if knowledge is power, then should not the ignorant be deemed impotent?
+The actions of those among us and those in the positions above us speak volumes about the corruptibility of human nature as the elected president of this country is empowered enough to impose upon us bigotry in the form of a Muslim ban.

 The cost of ending the government shutdown this week was the shutting down of something else: a lot of hope.
 When 33 Democrats in Senate voted to end the recent government shutdown with a temporary spending bill to Feb.
 8 instead of resisting the pressure, the hope for DACA beneficiaries plunged a little deeper into the ground.